Robiathin/script-manager/README.md

 sudo make install
 ```

-Optionally, to install BASH/ZSH tab completion for script names, add the contents of `autocomplete.sh` to `~/.profile` or some other location where your shell will run it on start.
+Optionally, to install BASH/ZSH tab completion for script names, add the contents of `misc/autocomplete.sh` to `~/.profile` or some other location where your shell will run it on start.

 ## Compatabillity